10 Stages of Grief & Strategies for Healing

 • Guilt and grief.
 When the reality of the loss sinks in, people may feel a great deal of guilt and grief.
 After losing a loved one, for instance, a person may feel guilty about not spending more time with them.

-• wrath and Bargaining.
+• Wrath and Bargaining.
 To make up for their losses, people may express their wrath at others or themselves and attempt to negotiate with a higher power.
 A person who has been given a terminal prognosis may become angry with their physician and try to get more time.

 • Depression, contemplation, and Loneliness: Feelings of loneliness and melancholy contemplation may accompany this phase.
 Someone who recently got divorced, for instance, can think back on the relationship for a while and experience extreme loneliness.